0800 0567 253

 Paper 2 covers writers’ viewpoints and perspectives.
 This exam is worth 50%.

 What do I need to join?

 You will be required to do a minimum of 36 hours of work experience.
-This is typically done in a week during term-time.
-The aim of work experience is to provide learners with life experience in writing an exciting CV, discovering what full-time employment is like, and to help them begin to think of potential career paths.
+This is typically done in a week during term time.
+The aim of work experience is to provide learners with life experience in writing an exciting CV, to help them discover what full-time employment is like and to help them begin to think of potential career paths.